QuentinRa/intellij-ocaml/docs/setup/Setup OCaml64 (windows).md

 ### 1. Run the installer

 Simply download the [OCaml64 installer](https://fdopen.github.io/opam-repository-mingw/installation/), that will install and configure opam on cygwin for you.

 ### 2. Install a new version of ocaml

 Once you are done, you may call

 * Run `C:\\OCam64\\Cygwin.bat`
-* And `opam switch create 4.12.0` to install `ocaml 4.12.0`
+* `opam switch create 4.13.0` to install ocaml 4.13.0.
+Press "y" when prompted.
+* `eval $(opam env)`

 ### 3. Test